-This section discusses reporting the sale of a taxpayer's main residence on Schedule D.
+This section discusses reporting the sale of a taxpayer's main residence.

 You will need to know if the home was the taxpayer's main home, if the taxpayer meets the ownership and use tests, and if the gain is more than the allowed exclusion.